Encarnacion powers Yankees past Red Sox | Devdiscourse

 Adam Ottavino recorded the final two outs of the seventh, Tommy Kahnle allowed consecutive one-out hits in the eighth and Zack Britton retired Betts with two on to end the inning.
 Aroldis Chapman finished up in a non-save situation and allowed Martinez's 35th homer of the season before getting the final out.
 Boston used a bullpen game for the second straight game after using seven pitchers to get through Friday's 6-1 win.

 Travis Lakins pitched the first two innings as the first of eight Boston pitchers.
 The Red Sox lost to the Yankees for only the second time in Boston.
-The Red Sox are 6 1/2 games behind Oakland for the AL's second wild card.
+The Red Sox fell seven games behind Oakland for the AL's second wild-card when Oakland routed the Detroit Tigers later on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)